- Alexandria Township

 Kids are welcome to participate in this service project, but please keep a close eye on your children throughout the event because their safety is paramount.

-This year Raritan Headwaters is asking you to collect data on the number of plastic bags you pick up.
+This year Raritan Headwaters is asking you to collect data on the number of plastic bags and bottles you pick up.
 Data sheets will be provided.

-On the day of the event, please submit pictures and videos on Facebook to Raritan Headwaters’ Stream Cleanup Event Page.
-We also encourage volunteers to post pictures on their personal Instagram and Facebook using the hashtag #CleanStreams.
+On the day of the event, please submit pictures and videos on Facebook to RHA Stream Cleanup Event Page.
+Use #CleanStreams, #RHA, #Earthday2017, #AmericanRivers.
+Tag friends and post to Instagram.
+Twitter users please mention @RaritanHWaters.

 Map of Stream Cleanup Sites

 Detailed Site Descriptions

 Please refer to the Updated 2017 Stream Cleanup Manual for detailed information on each site, including the general location, approximate address, GPS coordinates, parking area, special notes about the site, trash drop off location and driving directions.
 The site descriptions are organized by site number.
 Please note, that some sites include multiple areas for removing trash.
 On the day of the cleanup, please sign in at the designated meeting location first and then the volunteer site coordinator will assign you a specific area to pick up litter.